TN 7 (04-14)

 GN 00210.701 Same-Sex Marriage - Premium Surcharge Rollback

-As a result of the Windsor decision, we are now able to process premium surcharge rollback request actions for individuals who enrolled in the General Enrollment Period, but had Group Health Plan (GHP) or Large Group Health Plan (LGHP) coverage based on current employment of a same-sex spouse.
+As a result of the Windsor and Obergefell decisions, we are able to process premium surcharge rollback request actions for individuals who enrolled in the General Enrollment Period, but had Group Health Plan (GHP) or Large Group Health Plan (LGHP) coverage based on current employment of a same-sex spouse.

 Same-sex marriages are treated the same as opposite-sex marriages for purposes of the premium surcharge rollback.
 The gender of the married individuals, domicile and date of marriage are not factors in determining eligibility for the premium surcharge rollback.
 For instructions regarding premium surcharge rollback, see HI 00805.280 for SMI and HI 00805.285 for Premium-HI.